Jwely/espa-api/README.md

 ## ESPA System Overview
 The ESPA project is a system for producing advanced science products from existing products.
 It was originally constructed to serve as a temporary production platform for science algorithms under incubation but has since transitioned into a quasi-operational state within USGS EROS, due primarily to the popularity of it's products.

 ESPA operates on a scene by scene basis and was built to produce many products at once rather than a single product as quickly as possible (multiprocess vs multithreading).
-Each product algorithm execution only has access to the spatial and temporal context of the observation in question, save any auxillary data needed such as ozone or water pressure measurements.
-ESPA is therefore highly optimized for single-scene processing but is wholly unsuited for compositing, mosaicing, time-series analysis or any other operation that requires information from a separate observation.
+When a product algorithm executes, it only has access to the spatial and temporal context of the observation in question, save any auxillary data needed such as ozone or water pressure measurements.
+The system is therefore highly optimized for single-scene processing but is wholly unsuited for compositing, mosaicing, time-series analysis or any other operation that requires information from a separate observation.

 The system is composed of two major subsystems, espa-web and espa-production.